 Rental income doesn't necessarily count

 You might assume that rental income can be counted toward the guidelines to refinance a house you're renting out.
-But Gary Parkes, vice president of mortgage lending for Guaranteed Rate in the Atlanta area, says lenders tend to be suspicious of rent unless the landlord is a professional property investor.
+But Gary Parkes, former vice president of mortgage lending for Guaranteed Rate and now the marketing director at Media Seahorse in the Atlanta area, says lenders tend to be suspicious of rent unless the landlord is a professional property investor.
 Consequently, lenders typically allow only a portion, if any, of that rent to be relied on to qualify, especially in the case of a new tenancy.

 "Your Uncle Fred is much more likely to cut a deal under the table with you than Joe Blow off the street, so (the lender) will scrutinize it, and in many cases, they will want to see a history of rent payments being made (and documented) by an independent means like tax returns and bank statements," LaDue says.